rapidsai/cudf/docs/cudf/source/user_guide/memory-profiling.md

 # Memory Profiling

 Peak memory usage is a common concern in GPU programming since the available GPU memory is typically less than available CPU memory.
 To easily identify memory hotspots, cudf provides a memory profiler.
+In comes with an overhead so avoid using it in performance-sensitive code.

 ## Enabling memory profiling

+First, we need to enable memory profiling in [RMM](https://docs.rapids.ai/api/rmm/stable/guide/).
+One way to do this is by calling {py:func}`rmm.statistics.enable_statistics()`.
+This will add a statistics resource adaptor to the current RMM memory resource, which enables cudf to access memory profiling information.
+See the RMM documentation for more details.

+Second, we need to enable memory profiling in cudf by using either of the following:

-1. Use `cudf.set_option`:
+1. Use {py:func}`cudf.set_option`:

     ```python
     >>> import cudf